ikwak2/FLCAM/README.md

-# F-LCAM : Frequency Light Convolutional Attention Module for Sound Event Detection
+# Enhancing Sound Event Detection System with Frequency-Aware Enhancements and Semi-Supervised Learning

 This repository contains the source for a manuscript "Enhancing Sound Event Detection System with Frequency-Aware Enhancements and Semi-Supervised Learning."